assemblerflow/flowcraft/docs/create_template.rst

         ...

-This way, we can use this function with nextflow arguments or without them.
+This way, we can use this function with nextflow arguments or without them, as is the case when the templates are used as standalone modules.

 Use numpy docstrings
 --------------------